synbioz/metaslug/README.md

 ## Roadmap

+This is what we planned to add next:

 - Create `config/metaslug` directory automatically
 - Manage more complicated metas
 - Ability to add dymamic content in metas
 - Finalize generator (install, locale…)
 - Add default translation in generator
+- Different storage (database, cache…)
+- Web interface to edit metas from the app